Fernthedev/beatsaber-quest-porting-guide/README.md

 TODO: Wait for sc2ad to fix SafePtr

 ### SEGV_MAPERR (similar to ClassCastException or NullPtr)
 This usually means that you are assuming your variable is of type `B*` but in reality it is `A*`.
-Since you are assuming it's `B*`, the memory or functions you are trying to access do not exist therefore you get a MAP ERROR (memory isn't mapped as you'd expect) The best way to check your classes before assuming/casting them is to do a simple if check as follows:
+Since you are assuming it's `B*`, the memory or functions you are trying to access do not exist therefore you get a MAP ERROR (memory isn't mapped as you'd expect).

+SEGV_MAPERR strictly speaking is a crash that occurs due to a pointer dereference to an unmapped region of memory.
+[You can read the Android crash docs for more details.](https://source.android.com/devices/tech/debug/native-crash#lowaddress)

+Another reason why this crash may occur is due to the [GC which is explained more thoroughly here](#nullptr-dereferencesegv_maperr-but-this-code-shouldnt-be-null-what-gives).

+The best way to check your classes before assuming/casting them is to do a simple if check as follows:
 ```cpp
 // left is the class
 // right is the parent class